jackwilliambell/SquidSpace.js/docs/squidspace-packfiles.md

 ## Layout Areas

-Layout Areas are JSON objects specifying a single area within the 3D space, each of which contain zero or more 'object placements' specifying what objects the Layout Area contains and where they are located.
+Layout Areas are JSON objects specifying a single area within the 3D space, each of which contain zero or more "object placements" specifying what objects the Layout Area contains and where they are located.
 Layout areas are dimennsioned as rectangular with a width and depth and specified with an origin point based off of the world origin.

-Layout Areas are singlular and contiguous, but may overlap with other Layout Areas.
-The object placements they contain use the layout area origin point when placing 'standalone' objects, but do not need to be located within the Layout Area.
+Layout Areas are singlular, box shaped, and contiguous; but may overlap with other Layout Areas.
+The object placements they contain use the layout area origin point when placing "standalone" objects, but do not need to be located within the Layout Area.

 ### Layout Area Configuration